danimelchor/website/static/media/1-important-extraction.03f507d6.md

 print(result)
 ```

-Which would select the following from our email:
+Which would select the following strings from our email:

 ![Regex extraction](regex.png)